Frequently Asked Questions about Connecting with History (CWH):

 There are a lot of independent and read-aloud books suggested for each unit.
 These do not need to be read during "school" hours.
 They are the sort of books that children love to curl up and read on the couch or in bed for fun and personal enjoyment.
 They don't have to feel like assignments.
 If your family has an evening read-aloud time, use your history book selection for that unit.

 We encourage families to do plenty of informal discussion of what they are learning in history.
 This doesn't need to be in the form of quizzes.
 It's much more enjoyable to ask a child about what they learned today in their studies or tell you about the book they're reading as a starting point for good dinner conversation or during a ride in the car.
 That way Dad can get in on the fun too!
 History becomes a way of life, not just another subject to get through.

 A. The goal of Connecting with History is to engage the student through all of the senses, learning styles, and personal interests.
-We believe that this encourages a more full comprehension, rather than studying for a test, which generally engages short-term memory.
+We believe that this encourages fuller comprehension, rather than just studying for a test, which generally engages short-term memory.